mark-torres10/personal_website/_self_education/2025-11-10-modern-day-two-generals-analogy.md

 Distributed computing protocols (like in databases or networks) face this same challenge with unreliable channels.​

-In practice, we accept a little risk and use retries/timeouts—just like at work, we trust Slack will usually get the job done, but sometimes, we check in person—or things go wrong.
+In practice, we accept a little risk and use retries/timeouts - just like at work, we trust Slack will usually get the job done, but sometimes, we check in person - or things go wrong.

 ## Generalization to the Byzantine Generals problem